dicer2000/CS4760_Master/README.md

 ## Problems / Issues

+My initial problem was in understanding how the fork really worked.
+I think its interesting that the forked process takes off from the spot it's forked.
+I thought it would be from the very start of the program.
+Once I go that, I was able to understand at least how the processing was going to happen.

 ## Work Log

 - 2/10/2021 - Created project, Makefile, this readme file and got it all to compile
+- 2/11/2021 - Created outline of project, started work on main, master processes

 *©2021 Brett W. Huffman*